iyeoda/ianyeo-com/blog/2025-01-01-leadership-lessons-from-scaling-proptech.md

 - Developed deep domain expertise within the sales team
 - Created scalable onboarding and customer success processes

+### 4. Achieving Operational Excellence

+**ESG Leadership**
+Our commitment to Environmental, Social, and Governance initiatives resulted in achieving a 4-star Governance score (the highest possible) within one year, demonstrating that rapid growth and responsible business practices can coexist.

+**Remote Team Success**
+Growing from 5 to 19 employees whilst maintaining a fully remote culture required:
+- Robust policies and clear guidance
+- Investment in team cohesion through company retreats
+- Implementation of internal AI chatbots for knowledge sharing

 ## Navigating Industry-Specific Challenges

 ### Cultural Change Management